ajmcf52/chitchat/dev_notes/diary.md

 Once this is done (which it will most certainly by the time my next session is over), I will spend an hour or so testing the app, maybe even with 3-4 users.
 I probably won't test it much beyond this (at least for now).
 After this, my **last** patch will be to add in some thread pools for *MessageRouter* and *RequestHandler*.
 This, again, will be a move to make the app more scalable for a larger user base.
 Realistically, we don't need a *MessageRouter* for every new user.
 By working with a pool of MessageRouters, we can avoid a large number of startup and shutdown times for users joining and leaving roomms.
 We can achieve a similar optimization with the *Registry* by working with a pool of *RequestHandlers* instead of spinning up a thread for every new request; instead, we could come up with a relatively rudimentary thread pool protocol that shrinks and expands based on simple flow parameters.
 This will be our last programmming task.

 All done for now.
 Time for the gym.

+---

+## Features are practically done.

+### Thursday, September 8th 4:40PM PST 2022

+---

+I finished building the room pre-join validation mechanism today.
+It wasn't quite as trivial as I initially thought it would be.
+The approach I had spent 1-2 hours brainstorming and building yesterday turned out to have introduced unnecessary complexity (3 entities and 3 objects being waited/notified on), which as it turned out, really left the execution of my code up to runtime optimization.
+In other words, I was hitting deadlocks.

+What did I do?
+Well, drawing on my previous learning experience from earlier on in the project, I had two options: further complicate the abstraction to make it work, or simplify and change the approach completely.
+I chose the latter.

+Instead of going with three entities (*RoomSelectPanel*, *RoomsListFetcher*, and *PreJoinWorker*), I opted to only use the first two in tandem with a shared validation object consisting of a few flags.
+Essentially, before waking up the RLF for a refresh, the RSP thread would toggle a "room validation request" on this shared object.
+Post-refresh, RLF essentially checks this object every time, and if it comes up true, it performs a few extra steps.
+That shared object is also how the result of the validation is communicated.
+Additionally, waiting and notifying between just the two entities instead of three proves to be a heck of a lot more predictable, so far at least.

+Now, the validation mechanism seems to work.
+And by that, I mean I can get Bob into Alice's room with the validation mechanism in place and nothing breaks (lol).
+The next step tomorrow in testing will be to see if the validation mechanism actually works to detect a room that no longer exists and properly notifies the user joining.We also have another bug that seems to occur inconsistently where a user's name (sometimes) will be duplicated in its own participants list upon joining a chat.
+To address this, we will see if we can opt to use some kind of ordered HashSet for the participant list model instead of an ArrayList.
+Whether or not this will be possible is completely unknown; we will find out tomorrow.

+Good amount of progress for the day.
+Excellent level of focus and output.
+Feeling good.